AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

 // Hello
 ```

-If we wanted to add a function to our Object we had to use the the `function` keyword.
+If we wanted to add a function to our object, we had to use the `function` keyword.
 In ES6 it got easier, look here:

 ```javascript
 const person = {